-- developing good support for pupils with physical or mental health conditions e.g. by making reasonable adjustments or putting in place an individual healthcare plan where needed; - considering whether additional support from external partners would be appropriate; - where a pupil has a social worker, informing them when the pupil is absent without good reason; - making referrals in a timely manner and working together with external services to deliver any subsequent support; - working with parents to develop specific support approaches for attendance for pupils with special educational needs and disabilities, including where applicable ensuring the provision outlined in the pupil's education, health and care plan is accessed; - establishing strategies for removing in-school barriers pupils may face; - ensuring joined up pastoral care is in place where needed and consider whether a timelimited phased return to school would be appropriate, for example for those affected by anxiety about school attendance; - issuing positive letters to parents and recognising, celebrating and rewarding pupils who work hard to attend whenever possible in the light of adversity or other barriers beyond their control.
+- developing good support for pupils with physical or mental health conditions e.g. by making reasonable adjustments or putting in place an individual healthcare plan where needed; - considering whether additional support from external partners would be appropriate; - where a pupil has a social worker, informing them when the pupil is absent without good reason; - making referrals in a timely manner and working together with external services to deliver any subsequent support; - working with parents to develop specific support approaches for attendance for pupils with special educational needs and disabilities, including where applicable ensuring the provision outlined in the pupil's education, health and care plan is accessed; - establishing strategies for removing in-school barriers pupils may face; - ensure joined up pastoral care is in place where needed and consider whether a time-limited phased return to school would be appropriate, for example for those affected by anxiety about school attendance.